Joanna Dark: Character design

-Joanna Dark was originally devised by Martin Hollis, the director and producer of GoldenEye 007 and Perfect Dark, before he left Rare in 1998.
+Joanna Dark was originally created by Martin Hollis, the director and producer of GoldenEye 007 and Perfect Dark, before he left Rare in 1998.
 Hollis explained that the suggestion of having a female lead in a first-person shooter was inspired by Kim Kimberly, the protagonist of the first two games in the Silicon Dreams trilogy by Level 9 Computing, where the player experiences the shock of discovering that they are a woman fairly late in the first game.
 He also felt that there should be more games with female leads.
 According to him, "Having just made a game starring a man it seemed logical to create one around a woman."

 Joanna's design was influenced by a number of fictional heroines, including the seductive spy Agent X-27 in the 1930s film Dishonored, FBI agent Dana Scully from The X-Files television series, and the eponymous femme fatale of the film La Femme Nikita, whom Hollis describes as "iconic, heroic, independent, vulnerable and very damaged."
 Her haircut and facial features were modelled after actress Winona Ryder.
-The name "Joanna Dark" was taken from the French pronunciation of Joan of Arc as "Jeanne d'Arc".
-Hollis revealed that they "wanted her to be quite normal, not with supermodel looks, perhaps a little androgynous."
-Joanna is worn different attire throughout the game, a decision to make her "intrinsically fashionable".
+Although the name "Joanna Dark" alludes to the French pronunciation of historical figure Joan of Arc as "Jeanne d'Arc", game designer David Doak explained that the name "Joanna" was conceived before any reference was noticed.
+Hollis revealed that they "wanted her to be quite normal, not with supermodel looks."
+Joanna wears different attire throughout the game, a decision to make her "intrinsically fashionable".
 A black dress Joanna wears has an image of a dragon from Killer Instinct.
 In Perfect Dark, she was voiced by Eveline Fischer, a video game music composer who worked at Rare.

 In Perfect Dark Zero, Joanna was redesigned by manga artist Wil Overton.
 Overton added more distinctive elements, including a star tattoo on the left side of her neck, a blonde streak in her hair, and a choppy outline to her hairstyle.
 Her hair was also changed from short and red to shoulder-length and orange.
 Hollis stated that while he liked the new concept work, he could not imagine why she would wear the orange.
 According to him, "It is uncharacteristic.
 Quite apart from the practical problem of being a beacon for bullets—Secret Agents don’t wear orange for good reason."
 Process for her character design went through several alterations.
 Images of the initial concept were met with much derision among the fans who criticized Joanna's new manga-like appearance.
 In response, the developers chose to tone down some of the more stylized aspects of the design, eventually arriving at a more realistic appearance.
 For the cancelled sequel Perfect Dark Core, Dark was altered to fit the game's realistic atmosphere, being described as a "smoking, flirting" version.